matze-dd/Tex2txt/README.md

 The Python script may be seen as an exercise in application of regular expressions.
-Its internal design could be more orderly, but stronger structuring, for instance with classes, would probably increase the program size of currently about 950 effective code lines.
+Its internal design could be more orderly.
+Currently, it is mainly structured by comments, and it mixes definitions of variables and functions with statements that actually perform text replacement operations.
-In section [Remarks on implementation](#remarks-on-implementation), some general points are indicated.
+In section [Remarks on implementation](#remarks-on-implementation), some general techniques and problems are addressed.

-If you use this tool and encounter a bug or have other suggestions for improvement, please leave a note under category [Issues](../../issues), or initiate a pull request; many thanks in advance.
+If you use this tool and encounter a bug or have other suggestions for improvement, please leave a note under category [Issues](../../issues), or initiate a pull request.
+Many thanks in advance.
 (See, for example, the problem in section [Replacements in English documents](#replacements-in-english-documents) below.)